nirmash/redis-schema/README.md

 ## The `schema` Redis module
 The Redis module in this article is comprised of three components:
 1. **Rules** - The module allows developers to associate data validation rules with Redis Key name patterns.
 The module supports string length, number range, RegEx, Enum and Picklist validation rules.
 Field patters are evaluated left to right (e.g. a string rule that has the `name_` pattern and defines max string length at 10 will apply to a Redis key called `name_1` but not `name1`).
-2. **Tables** - The moduled can be used to create a table rule.
+2. **Tables** - The module can be used to create a table rule.
 A table rule defines a table name and a list of individual rules that are part of it.
 In a table, field names are strictly evaluated.
 3. **Lua scripts** - Redis supports running server-side [Lua Scripts](https://redis.io/commands/eval).
 The module adds the ability to use Lua scripts as a way to implement queries or further validation on data.

 All metadata (e.g. the data validation rules or scripts) is saved as Redis keys.
 Redis commands are added to register rules and "upsert" values into the database.
 The [GitHub repo](https://github.com/nirmash/redis-schema) includes the source code for the module and the files needed to load it into a Docker environment.

 This article walks through building and launching the module in a Docker container, loading some test data and adding a Lua script to query the data.

-## Pre-requisits
+## Pre-requisites
 Using the samples requires the following.
 1. Install [Git](https://git-scm.com/downloads)
 2. Install [Docker](https://docs.docker.com/get-docker/)
 3. Install [Docker Compose](https://docs.docker.com/compose/install/)

 ## Getting the environment up and running
 We will start by cloning the git repo.
-In a terminal winodw, type:
+In a terminal window, type:
 ```
 $ git clone https://github.com/nirmash/redis-schema.git
 Cloning into 'redis-schema'...